TABLE OF CONTENTS

 Chlorella, like spirulina, is a green unicellular algae that is produced and used as a dietary supplement worldwide.
 Microalgae are typically found in aquatic ecosystems that can grow in several different types of water bodies – salt and freshwater (Yan et al. 2016).
 As such, microalgae are often used as food sources, pharmaceuticals as well as in the cosmetic industry (Bito et al. 2020).

-Chlorella is said to have several nutrients that are required by the human body, for example, the B vitamins such as B1, B2, B6, B12, Niacin, biotin, folate, pantothenic acid, vitamin C, D2, E, and K. Along with these micronutrients are also said to have macronutrients such as proteins, fats, and carbohydrates (Chisti, 2007; Becker, 2007).
+Chlorella is said to have several nutrients that are required by the human body, for example, the B vitamins such as B1, B2, B6, B12, Niacin, biotin, folate, pantothenic acid, vitamins C, D2, E, and K. Along with these micronutrients are also said to have macronutrients such as proteins, fats, and carbohydrates (Chisti, 2007; Becker, 2007).
 Additionally, most commercially available Chlorella products comprise both essential and non-essential amino acids.
 Essential amino acids include Leucine, Lysine, Valine, Histidine, etc., and non-essential amino acids such as Tyrosine, Cystine, aspartic acid, proline, Alanine, and Arginine, etc (Becker, 2007).

 Chlorella is said to have anti-diabetes effects on the body, anti-hypertensive as well as anti-hyper-cholesterolemic effects.
 Its effects on one’s cholesterol were found in a study conducted by (Cherng and Shih, 2005) on model animals where supplementation with chlorella reportedly decreases serum cholesterol levels.
 Chlorella is also said to be able to help detoxify the body from industrial contaminants as well as environmental pollutants (Schecter et al. 1994).